 Does my Child need an Assessment?

 All children are unique.
-Often when working with families, I talk about the importance of everyone having different strengths and needs.
+Often when working with families, we discuss the importance of everyone having different strengths and needs.
 There are times when those needs can start to become more worrisome.
 The following are some possible times when you may wish to consider an assessment:

 - If your child consistently tries hard in school, but marks don’t reflect this effort.